 11. Chrysanthemum- This classic shows students how it feels when someone says hurtful words about you.
 It helps students understand how our words can really hurt people even if we can’t see it.

 12. Stand Tall Molly Lou Melon- This is another book that shows students that it’s ok to be themselves, even if that means they’re different.
 It shows students how to stand up for themselves and to be brave like Molly Lou.
+I Like Myself is also a great book to help students appreciate that it is GOOD to be different!

 13. The Most Magnificent Thing- This is one of my favorite books to use to begin STEM in our classroom.
 It shows students that even when we have an idea, things may not go how we plan but to NEVER give up.
 It’s a perfect lesson to build flexibility and patience in students and to help motivate them to keep striving when things aren’t going like they thought it would during a project.